hongshuochen/EE599-HW6/README.md

              \
               6
   ```
-  Expected output: total number of nodes is 6, and the sum of nodes is 21.
+  Expected output: total number of nodes is 6, the sum of nodes is 21, and the minimum depth is 2.

 Write several tests using GTest for your function in tests/q1_student_test.cc, and run the following command to verify the functionality of your program.
 ```